Essential Grevillea

 The texts are drawn from a variety of German poets, including Rückert, Goethe and Heine.
 There are also eight by the Scottish poet Robert Burns, translated into German by Wilhelm Gerhard.

-Some of the songs may be familiar to you, but many may not.
 The work as a whole is a masterly example of the German Liederkreis (ring of songs) in which the text and the music are both interpreted by voice and piano in perfect artistic collaboration.
 Translations of the text from the original German will be provided for this performance.

 Recital 1: Saturday 5th July 2025 at 3pm